Run directly with npx

 plot deploy --dry-run

-Stream real-time logs from an twist.
+Stream real-time logs from a twist.

 plot logs [twist-id] [options]